 What is the food like?

-Vassar is pleased to announce a new dining program in collaboration with the award-winning Bon Appétit Management Company.
-The company leads the industry in Farm to Fork initiatives, susatainability, and flexibility in meeting the dietary needs of a wide variety of students.
-Completely redesigned, the primary dining venue, the All Campus Dining Center, features an open and welcoming environment with a number of different dining "destinations," including non-vegetarian, vegetarian, vegan, flexitarian, gluten-free, and kosher options.
+Vassar’s dining program is a collaboration with the award-winning Bon Appétit Management Company.
+The company leads the industry in Farm to Fork initiatives, sustainability, and flexibility in meeting the dietary needs of a wide variety of students.
+Completely redesigned, the primary dining venue, the All Campus Dining Center, features an open and welcoming environment with a number of different dining “destinations,” including non-vegetarian, vegetarian, vegan, flexitarian, gluten-free, and kosher options.

 Can I have a car on campus?
 Do I have to pay for parking?